MicrosoftDocs/common-data-model-and-service/entity-reference/entity-tables/person-organization-group.md

 DefaultIdentification|DefaultIdentification field group|FanId<br>FullName

 ## Household (Household) Entity
-A group of individuals that share a living space.
+A group of individuals who share a living space.
 Individual household members are described in the HouseholdMember entity.

 Field | Description
 ---|---